-KinderLab Robotics is dedicated to providing research-based robot kits to every young child.
+KinderLab Robotics is dedicated to universal STEM literacy.
+We aim to accomplish this by providing research-based robot kits to every young child.
 Robotics in early learning introduces STEAM concepts in a playful way and gets even the youngest learners excited about Science, Technology, Engineering, Arts and Math!

 KinderLab Robotics emerged from a need to make widely available Marina Umaschi Bers’ research on new technologies for young children at Tufts University.